List of Marvel Comics characters: S: Steppin' Razor

 Steppin' Razor (Xedric Demacherlier) is a character appearing in American comic books published by Marvel Comics.
 The character, created by Ian Edginton and Douglas H. Wheatley, first appeared in Blade: The Vampire Hunter #4 (October 1994).
 He is usually depicted as an enemy of Blade.

 Steppin' Razor, a vampire and an ex-crime lord of Jamaican descent, meets and recruits fellow vampire Carl Blake (also known as Night Terror) for a cause, the return of the vampire lord Varnae to the land of the living.
 Together with voodoo priestess Marie LaVeau, they lure Blade and then mentor "Bible John" Carik to Los Angeles.
 Their plan is to capture Blade and use his body as the vessel for Varnae's spirit.
 The attempt fails and in the resulting fight, Night Terror's body becomes the vessel for Varnae instead.
 All three villains manage to escape in the chaos.

 Steppin' Razor in other media

 Steppin' Razor appears in Blade: The Series, portrayed by Bokeem Woodbine.
 This version is the vampire leader of the Bad Bloods, a Detroit street gang that Blade was previously a member of.

 Ella Sterling

 Dr. Ella Sterling is a character appearing in American comic books published by Marvel Comics.
 The character, created by Greg Pak and Cory Smith, first appeared in Weapon H #1 (March 2018).

-Dr. Sterling is an archaeologist who works for Roxxon Energy Corporation and encounters Weapon H.
+Dr. Sterling is an archaeologist who works for Roxxon Energy Corporation.